kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 $ node 4-1-use-async-and-await-responsibly.js
 ```

-This is something that you should always be thinking about when working with async functions: _you don't want to [accidentally] pause function unnecessarily_.
+This is something that you should always be thinking about when working with async functions: _you don't want to [accidentally] pause an async function's execution unnecessarily_.

 # 5. Error handling